 Tourist Information And Deals

-It’s pretty amazing that there is a tourist information at Riga’s airport open 24/7.
+It’s pretty amazing that there is a tourist information office at Riga’s airport open 24/7.
 I’ve never seen this in any other city.

 However, if you arrive really late, you might just want to go to sleep.
 Then, the next morning, you’ll have a fresh start in this entrancing city.